 Adult education continued to be important and we had the first of several Adult B’nai Mitzvahs.

-2008 was the Rabbi’s Sabbatical and Rabbi Greene joined us for the year.
+2008 was Rabbi Starr’s Sabbatical and Rabbi Greene joined us for the year.

 We received a Horizon Grant, which supported our enhancing activities regarding “Aging with Grace.”